6-2-0: United Kingdom

 The only British 6-2-0 was the locomotive Liverpool built in 1848 by Bury, Curtis, and Kennedy for the London and North Western Railway.
-It was exhibited at The Great Exhibition in 1851 and was moderately successful with her 48 horsepower, large driving wheels and high top speed for the time, yet no more were built due to her tendency to spread the track on curves as she ran caused by her long, fixed wheelbase.
+It was exhibited at The Great Exhibition in 1851 and was moderately successful with 48 hp, large driving wheels and high top speed for the time.
+However despite being able to haul heavy expresses over long distances no more were built due to its long, fixed wheelbase damaging track on curves.